-One of the first questions you might have is, if there would be a problem with the language.
+One of the first questions you might have is if there would be a problem with the language.
 While it’s always a good thing to learn a few phrases in the local language, English is among the top three spoken languages in the Netherlands.
 At least 95% of Dutch people speak English.
-Additionally, it was one of the first non-English speaking country to design and offer courses in the English language.
+Additionally, it was one of the first non-English speaking countries to design and offer courses in the English language.
 Over 2100 courses are offered in English, covering most fields of education that one could think of, which means finding a bachelor’s or master’s program that suits your needs is easy.

 There are two types of Higher Education Systems in Netherlands: